itspriddle/josh.fail/_posts/2013-03-09-more-os-x-hints.markdown

 of OS X Lion tricks and tips.
 A few I didn't know about yet, such as Tip #22, resizing windows with Shift and Option.

-I've been using OS X for [/blog/2008/osx-first-impressions.html](a few years), I love that I'm still learning new things about it.
+I've been using OS X for [a few years](/blog/2008/osx-first-impressions.html), I love that I'm still learning new things about it.